There are three main types of costs for your fertility treatment:

 - Specialist referrals are only valid for three months so you will need to update it

 During your first appointment, your specialist will assess your medical history and determine an appropriate treatment plan.
 Further investigations, such as blood tests, semen analysis or ultrasound tests, may be required.
-Your first appointment has an average fee of $200, and you will receive $71.40 back from Medicare.
+Your first appointment has an average fee of $250, and is eligible for a medicare rebate.

 2. IVF treatment cycle costs